go-corona-go/the-one-backend/README.md

   - Create the controller with the business logic
   - Map the controller methods to the specific endpoint & HTTP method in `routers`
   - Map the router in `rest-router.ts`
+- All the services used either in the REST or the GrpahQL flow, should be put under `services` folder

 ### Repo structure
 Follow this structure while adding your code to this repo